Overview

 { "fields": { "project": { "key": "CALC" }, "summary": "Results for some automated tests", "description": "For more info please check [here|https://www.example.com]", "issuetype": { "name": "Test Execution" }, "customfield_11805" : [ "iOS" ], "fixVersions" : [ { "name": "1.0" } ] } }

-To import the Test results, you need to invoke the respective task.
+To import the test results, we need to invoke the respective task.

 mvn clean compile test xray:import-results